jgunthorpe/cloud_mdir_sync/README.md

 set maildir_trash = yes
 ```

+# Mail Delivery Agent Configuration

+CMS includes a OAUTH broker than can export a SMTP access token to local SMTP
+delivery agents.
+The [Outbound mail through SMTP](doc/smtp.md) page describes
+this configuration.

 # Future Work/TODO
 - Use delta queries on mailboxes with MS Graph.
 Delta queries allow
   downloading only changed message meta-data and will accelerate polling of